sourcebroker/imageopt/README.rst

 - If you enable more than one image type optimization provider then all of them will be executed and the best optimized image is choosen as result.
 All other results are stored in database so you can build results statistics later.

-- Own providers can be registered with page TSconfig or
+- Own providers can be registered with page TSconfig.

-- Providers can have more than one executors and executors can be chained.
-So for example you create provider that consist of two chained executors: first executor will optimize jpg and the second executor will make the jpg image progressive.
+- Providers can have more than one executor and executors can be chained.
+So for example you create provider that consist of two chained executors: first executor will optimize png (loosy) and the second executor will optimize image with loosless technicques. (its real case for pngquant + pngcrush)

 - Its safe as the original images, for example in folder ``fileadmin/``, ``uploads/`` are not optmized!
   Only already resized images are optmized, so for FAL that would be files form ``_processed_/`` folders and for